-Bandicam probably is the most popular screen recorder for YouTubers and gamers, allowing users to capture high definition and super smooth videos with the minimal system resources.
+Bandicam is considered one of the best video capture software for YouTubers and gamers, allowing users to capture high definition and super smooth videos with the minimal system resources.

-The Bandicam interface has two mode: simple UI and extended UI.
+Bandicam has two intreface modes: simple UI and extended UI.
+You can switch to each other at any time.
 The former one is quite straightforward and simple, offering a few recoding options and monitors.
-The later gives you much control to advanced settings as output directory, video format, snapshot, FPS overlay and others.
+The latter gives you more controls to advanced settings, such as output directory, video format, snapshot, FPS overlay and others.
 The only trouble is that you can notice some Ads attached at the corner and bottom of the extended UI.
 When you put a check on them by mistake, pop-up windows will get in the way.

-Bandicam is the yardstick by which all other screen recorders are measured.
+Bandicam is the yardstick by which all other screen capturing software are measured.
 So, what's better than the Bandicam?
-Largely because its various recording modes can cope with almost all situations seamlessly, except live streaming.
+Largely because its various recording modes can cope with almost all situations seamlessly, except live-streaming.
 The Screen Recording Mode, the most widely used, is designed for capturing activities happened on desktops, allowing you to make a screencast in partial area of the window or full screen along with webcam overlay, internal sound and system sound.

-While the Game Recording Mode specializes in getting video game on film.
+The Game Recording Mode specializes in filming high quality video games.
 In theory, Bandicam is able to capture games with the max quality in 4K@480FPS, which would be a stunning visual experience.
-Apart from this, it makes it possible for you to screen record games on an old computer because of the DirectX/OpenGL/Vulkan graphics technologies that can offload CPU when it is performing multiple tasks.
+Apart from this, it makes it possible for you to screen record games on an old computer because of the DirectX/OpenGL/Vulkan graphics technologies that can offload CPU when performing multiple tasks.

-Bandicam supports two major container formats coupled with other codecs, including AVI@H264/Xvid@PCM/MP3, MP4@H.264@AAC, etc. Less noted but equally significant, Bandicam has a build-in video file recovery application that helps user to recover the broken MP4 & AVI files which are terminated by accident.
+Bandicam supports two major container formats coupled with other codecs, including AVI@H264/Xvid@PCM/MP3, MP4@H.264@AAC, etc. Finally, Bandicam has a build-in video file recovery application that helps user to recover the broken MP4 & AVI files which are terminated by accident.

 How to Use Bandicam

 Step 2.
-Start Bandicam and set up the recoding settings.
-Screen recoding requires a lot of system source.
-To make your recording having less lag, you can choose proper recording settings such as reduce the video resolution/frame rate, enable hardware encoder, use only one sound device, etc. If you know nothing about video format, select one from the preset list.
+Open Bandicam and set up the recoding settings.
+Screen recoding requires a lot of system sources.
+To make your recording having less lag, you should select proper recording settings, such as reducing video resolution/frame rate, enabling hardware encoder, using only one sound device, etc. If you know a little about video formats, select one from the preset list.